 Achievers’ ‘Workforce Institute’s 2021 Engagement and Retention Report’ found some key insights that further justify the need for HR to re-focus and re-strategise activities surrounding employee engagement.
 They found that employers who did just that experienced 41% lower absentee rates and a 25 to 59% decrease in staff turnover levels.
 But, only 21% of employees considered themselves to feel “engaged with” at their place of work.
 This disengagement percentage may seem relatively low but is costing businesses up to $550 billion per year.

 So how does human resource outsourcing (HRO) play a role in all this?
-Well, consider how much time your HR function or business managers would need to implement change management strategies surrounding just employee engagement alone, not to mention the other HR activities to improve business efficiencies.
+Well, consider how much time your HR function or talent acquisition managers would need to implement change management strategies surrounding just employee engagement alone, not to mention the other HR activities to improve business efficiencies.
 With any shift in business goals comes the need to find the time to strategise and implement new procedures.
 HRO can help by sending administrative tasks such as talent acquisition, payroll, incident reporting and policy queries to experienced HR specialists overseas.
 In fact, these outsourced HR specialists are not limited to just administrative capabilities.
 You can find specialists who can help your onshore team develop strategies and implement staff retention activities as well.

 Here are five reasons your HR function will benefit from engaging in human resource outsourcing: